 CryptSync works by synchronizing folder pairs.
 One folder is called the original folder: that's where your unencrypted files are stored and where you work with your files.
 The second folder of such a pair is the encrypted folder which is where the files get copied from the original folder and encrypted.
 The encrypted folder is usually located somewhere inside your cloud storage sync folder.

 The encryption is done using the LZMA SDK, which also compress them at the same time.
 That means you not only get encryption but also compression for free, which reduces the storage space you use in the cloud or the backup space on your external harddrive.

-That also means that if you ever need to access your encrypted files directly from the cloud, you can save them locally and just open them with 7-Zip or other compression tools.
-Of course you'will then be asked to provide the password you used with CryptSync to open that file.
+That also means that if you ever need to access your encrypted files directly from the cloud, you can save them locally and just open them with 7-Zip or any other compression tool.
+Of course you will then be asked to provide the password you used with CryptSync to open that file.

 Optionally the encryption can be done using GnuPG.
 Please note that when using this option, the encrypted files can be larger than the original files and use up more space on your cloud drive.